The Writer's Hotel 2019 Sara Patton Writing Stipends

-Each year, The Writer's Hotel awards three stipends of $500 to writers in the genres of fiction, nonfiction and poetry.
-We celebrate each of our writers and are pleased to be able to support three writers with this extra distinction.
-Faculty familiar with manuscripts vote, and final votes are cast in a closed committee process.
+The Writer's Hotel awarded three stipends of $500 to writers attending our NYC conference in an on-site ceremony on June 10, 2019.
+Three writers in the genres of fiction, nonfiction and poetry were selected.
+We celebrate each of our writers and are pleased to be able to support writers with this extra distinction.
+Faculty familiar with manuscripts nominate writers, and final choices are made in a closed committee process.
 Teaching Assistants and writers working with us in Private Study are not eligible, and recipients cannot win more than once.
 All other writers in attendance are automatically entered in the running.
 There is no application process and we only award these stipends on site, to TWH attending writers.
-The stipends' namesake, the late great Sara Patton was a TWH attendee and a wonderful writer.
+The stipends' namesake, the late great Sara Patton, was a TWH attendee in our first year and a wonderful writer.
 We offer these stipends in her name to honor her own brave work as a writer, and to honor her love of writers and writing.
 We were also inspired by the Association of Writers & Writing Programs (AWP) Scholarships, which are given in the same amount and to writers in the same genres via AWP''s Writers Conferences & Centers (WC&C) group.
 Because we maintain this membership with WC&C, any writer attending TWH is eligible to enter the WC&C Scholarship Competition as well.
 We are proud to give these stipends to writers each year via our own sponsorship, in conjunction with donor dollars, where available.
 Please consider donating below.

 Congratulations to The Writer's Hotel 2019 Sara Patton Stipend recipients!

 CHristopher santiago, 2019 SARA PATTON FICTION STIPEND RECIPIENT